probe-dock/probe-dock-site/_drafts/2016-04-26-probedock-v0.1.28.md

 ### Technical user names are no longer globally unique

 Previously, all users, whether human or technical, could not have identical names.
-This was impractical because technical users would tend to have the same name across organizations (e.g. Jenkins, Travis).
+This was impractical because technical users tend to have the same name across organizations (e.g. Jenkins, Travis).

 Technical user names are now validated only within their organization.
 You may use a name even if another organization already has a technical---or human---user with that name.